 Consider the risks of kayaking versus the risks of cycling.
-While both sports could lead to a serious head injury, the nature of the injuries is completely different.
-Therefore, both types of helmet are designed to protect their wearers from the specific types of trauma the athlete could receive while doing that sport/activity.
+While both sports could potentially lead to a serious head injury, the nature of the injuries is completely different.
+Therefore, both types of helmets are designed to protect their wearers from the specific types of trauma the athlete could receive while engaged in that sport/activity.

 Consider a cyclist.
 If someone sustains a head injury while riding a bike, it’s most likely caused by falling sideways or backward onto the pavement.
 Even if the cyclist is traveling at a high speed, their bike helmet is designed to absorb a single blow and allow the cyclist to slide along the pavement without scraping their head.
 After an accident, the helmet should then be replaced.

 Kayaking helmets have a uniquely different job.
 Kayakers, and especially white-water rafters, have to be wary of several risks:

 - Rocks falling from the top of a cliff

 - Submerged rocks and other hazards in the water

 If a kayaker falls overboard while paddling through fast rapids, they could hit their head or neck on several rocks before gaining control of their body.
 Even without falling into the water, kayakers are still at risk of paddling into a dangerous environment.